top of page

 About the location

-The Synergies work shop will be hosted by the Faculty of Sciencies of the Univeristy of Lisbon, and will take place in the C2 Building, 2nd Floor, Auditorium 2.2.15.
+The Synergies work shop will be hosted by the Faculty of Sciences of the University of Lisbon (Building C2, 4th Floor, Room 2.4.16).

 The event is Free but Registration is mandatory.